-Using the Insert Board Polygon modal cursor displayed \Box right click and select Type Coordinate from the context menu.
+Using the Insert Board Polygon modal cursor displayed $\Box$ right click and select Type Coordinate from the context menu.

 We will use Thou units for this exercise.
 From the Enter XY Position dialog type an X coordinate of 18000.
-Type a Y coordinate of 19000 press the <Enter> after OK to
+Type a Y coordinate of 19000

-Enter X,Y Coordinates ×
+Enter X ,Y Coordinates ×

-×: 18000 OK
+X: 18000 OK

 Y: 19000 Cancel